 The UnAmerican Dream The suburban home, the luxury car, and the corner office are all part of the American dream.
 But they come at a price.

 While moving across country from California to the Pacific Northwest, Julianna realised how much clutter she’d accumulated.
-This eventually lead her into minimalism and making more time for her 2 daughters.
+This lead her into minimalism and making more time for her daughters.

-How to have a more relaxing vacation If you don’t want to come back home feeling more exhausted than when you left, try booking ahead and honoring your personality while on vacation.
+How to have a more relaxing vacation If you don’t want to come back home more exhausted than you left, book ahead and honor your personality on vacation.
 Don’t overplan and be patient when the unexpected strikes.

 Leo Babauta’s popular blog offers insights on mindfulness and simplicity in short and engaging essays.

 His writing is a fresh perspective on changing your habits.